-Please see the latest letter that the Borough of Poole has released about Fixed Penalty Notices.
+Please see the latest information about Fixed Penalty Notices.

 Mrs R Richardson Attendance Lead

 Mrs A C-Simpson Pastoral Lead

 If your child cannot attend school, parents/carers are required to contact the school on 01202 606888 and speak to the office team – Mrs Fudge or Mrs Burry.
 If they are busy please leave a message.

 Alternatively email: email@example.com.

 Medical or dental appointments wherever possible should be made outside of the school day.
 We do require a letter or appointment card as proof of any appointment your child has.